Paolo Ruberti: Career

 Ruberti began his career with karting in his native Italy, before moving on to national-level formula series.
 In 2008, Ruberti competed in his first 24 Hours of Le Mans, driving for BMS Scuderia Italia in the GT2 class.
 While testing at the Hockenheimring in 2016, Ruberti suffered a fractured lumbar vertebrae in an accident and missed the 2016 24 Hours of Le Mans, where he was due to drive for Larbre Compétition.
-Ruberti's first race back from his injury was a second place finish in class at the 2016 6 Hours of Nürburgring.
+Ruberti's first race back from his injury was a second-place finish in class at the 2016 6 Hours of Nürburgring.
 In 2017, Ruberti founded his own racing team in conjunction with Manfredi Ravetto, known as Scuderia Ravetto & Ruberti.

 Prior to the 2019 6 Hours of Spa, Ruberti joined the ByKolles LMP1 team for the final two races of the World Endurance Championship season.
 In 2019, Ruberti also competed in the Lamborghini Super Trofeo North America for the first time, securing his first victory at VIR in August.

 During the 2022 24 Hours of Le Mans, Ruberti served as a spotter for the Iron Lynx team.
+After two years away from professional racing competition, Ruberti returned to take part in the 2024 International GT Open with Pellin Racing, pairing with American driver Thor Haugen.